Erikcb91/Slopsmith-Shuffle-Mode/README.md

 - **Resume** → continue playing the original song
 - **Exit** → exit shuffle mode and go back to the library
 - **Stop Shuffle** (highway button) → instantly exit shuffle mode
-- Popup buttons are always centred, with a countdown and two dividers for a clean layout.

 ---

 ## Roadmap

-For the reasons stated above, there is no roadmap.

 - [x] Filter by artist
 - [x] Filter by tuning